 The Prime Ministers of Australia and India interact regularly at major international meetings such as the G20 and the East Asia Summit, and often meet bilaterally in the margins of such events.

 Australian and Indian Foreign Ministers meet regularly for the Foreign Ministers' Framework Dialogue, alternately held in Australia and India.
 The Dialogue is an important mechanism for advancing the ambitious bilateral agenda.
 Australian and Indian Defence Ministers also meet regularly.

 Australia–India Joint Ministerial Commission meetings provide a forum for Trade Ministers to identify opportunities and address challenges in the economic relationship.
 This is complemented by ministerial engagement in sector-focused working groups, including on energy and education.

 As part of the CSP, Australian and Indian Foreign and Defence Ministers decided to meet to discuss strategic issues in a '2+2' format at least every two years.

 Our bilateral architecture is complemented by regional groupings including in the Quad, Australia-India-France and Australia-India-Indonesia trilateral forums.

 Australia and India are building strong and lasting ties through our people-to-people links.

 The Indian diaspora (comprising both Australians of Indian origin and Indians resident in Australia) is now Australia's fastest growing large diaspora.
-According to the most recent (2016) Census, the number of people born in India amounts to 592,000, representing 2.4 per cent of the Australian population, or 1 in 50 people.
-Around 700,000 people claim Indian ancestry.
+The number of people born in India was 721,000 in 2020, representing Australia's second largest overseas-born group, or around 1 in 35 people.

 India remains Australia's largest source of skilled migrants and the second largest source of international students.
 Hinduism is our fastest growing religion and Punjabi is our fastest growing language.